The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css/cheatsheet.md

 # Web Development Cheat Sheet

-Use this as a reference while working. **You don't need to memorize these!**
+Use this as a reference while working.

 **Table of Contents:**
 - [HTML](#html)